grafana/metrictank/docs/tools.md

   -tls-client-cert string
     	Client cert for client authentication (use with -tls-enabled and -tls-client-key) -tls-client-key string
-    	Client key for client authentication (use with tls-enabled and -tls-client-cert) -tls-enabled
+    	Client key for client authentication (use with -tls-enabled and -tls-client-cert) -tls-enabled
     	Whether to enable TLS
   -tls-skip-verify
-    	Whether skip TLS server cert verification
+    	Whether to skip TLS server cert verification -topic string
-  -topic string
     	kafka topic (default "metricpersist")
 ```